Transducing Linear Decompositions of Tournaments

 Let us conclude by discussing potential generalisations of our results to (non-linear) clique-width, and limits to them. \Cref{thm:main} cannot directly generalise to bounded clique-width tournaments: A Ramsey-like argument of Mikołaj Bojańczyk (personal communication) shows that for~$\Tc$ the class of tournaments obtained by iterated lexicographic products of directed triangles (which has clique-width~3), no \fo transduction can produce a clique decomposition of bounded width for all tournaments in~$\Tc$.
 On the other hand, it is simple to do so for the class~$\Tc$ with a transduction in the logic \emph{\fo with counting modulo~2} (\textsf{FO$+$C}).
 To our knowledge, it is possible that \cref{thm:main} generalises to clique-width if we allow \textsf{FO$+$C} transductions.

 A major part of our proof focuses on constructing a vertex ordering with low cut-rank, as a first step towards a linear clique decomposition.
 We believe that asking to transduce \emph{any} total vertex ordering is an interesting intermediate question.
 For which tournament classes~$\Cc$ and logics~$\mathcal{L}$ is there an $\mathcal{L}$-transduction that produces a total vertex ordering on any given $T \in \Cc$?
 Bojańczyk's example once again implies that this is not possible for bounded clique-width tournaments and the logic~$\fo$, but \textsf{FO$+$C} could be sufficient.
-Note that from a bounded width clique-decomposition of a tournament, one can always transduce a linear vertex ordering, corresponding to some left-to-right ordering on the leaves of the decomposition tree.\footnote{ Let us point out that in the context of e.g.\ \cref{thm:linear-cw}, one needs to consider a generalisation of clique decompositions where the decomposition tree may have nodes of unbounded degree.
+Note that from a clique decomposition of small width of a tournament (represented with the ancestor--descendent relation of the tree), one can always transduce a linear vertex ordering, corresponding to some left-to-right ordering on the leaves of the decomposition tree.\footnote{ In the context of e.g.\ \cref{thm:linear-cw}, one needs to consider a generalisation of clique decompositions where the decomposition tree may have nodes of unbounded degree.
 These high degree nodes make it impossible to transduce a total vertex ordering from the decomposition tree.
 In the case of tournaments however, they cannot exist.
-Indeed, high degree node implies that there is a large subset~$X$ of vertices such that every bipartition of~$X$ is a cut of bounded rank, which is impossible in a tournament. } Thus transducing a total ordering is an easier question than transducing clique-decompositions.
+Indeed, a high degree node implies that there is a large subset~$X$ of vertices such that every bipartition of~$X$ is a cut of bounded rank, which is impossible in a tournament. } Thus transducing a total ordering is an easier question than transducing clique-decompositions.